 #5.
 Failure to Demonstrate the Benefits to the Government

-From the Government’s prospective the purpose of grant funding is not only to ensure applicant’s long-term growth and prosperity, but also to create the value to the public and community.
+From the Government’s perspective, the purpose of grant funding is not only to ensure the applicant’s long-term growth and prosperity but also to create value for the public and community.
 This value has to be explicit, measurable and compelling and typically includes:

 - Local employment growth